bisq-network/bisq/doc/build.md

 ### Protobuf
-Note that Bisq use protobuf during maven build https://github.com/google/protobuf/releases
+Note that Bisq use protobuf during maven build.
+Installation is done via the maven build.

 ### 2.1 Increase the Intellij Idea Code insight limit, because it breaks on the generated protobuffer files:
 Go to Help > Edit custom properties => paste the following line: